ravindrapaswan2762/alarmClock/README.md

 # alarmClock
-## Check out the master branch for the code.
+## Switch from main branch to master branch for the code.